gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

     - Grafana in the seed

-      - There is also a grafana deployed in the seed.
+      - There is also a Grafana deployed in the seed.
 This grafana will be configured in a very similar way, except it will discover dashboards with a different label.

-      - The seed grafana can discover configmaps labeled with `monitoring.gardener.cloud/dashboard-seed`.
+      - The seed Grafana can discover configmaps labeled with `monitoring.gardener.cloud/dashboard-seed`.

       - The sidecar will be configured in a similar way: